JorelAli/nixos/NixDoc.md

 { Attr = *; }   - A set containing some a mapped to some element of any type (types * need not be the same)

 String       - A String
-Path         - A Path
-Path|String  - A path or a String a            - A specific type which is carried through to execution
+Path         - A Path, OR A STRING (Because all paths are also strings) Type|Type    - A type a or type b a            - A specific type which is carried through to execution
 ```